Generalized fractal dimensions of invariant measures of full-shift systems over uncountable alphabets: generic behavior: Introduction

 As before, one may establish the same kind of comparison between Corolary~\ref{Corolario001} and Theorem 1.1 (V) in~\cite{AS}: here, it is required that $X$ is compact (there, it is sufficient for $X$ to be Polish); here, the metric may be any one compatible with the product topology (there, it must be such that $T$ and $T^{-1}$ are both Lipschitz).

-Returning to the full-shift system, we consider now the case where $X$ is perfect (that is, none of its points is isolated), compact, and endowed with a sub-exponential metric of the form~\eqref{metric}.
+Returning to the full-shift system, we consider now the case where $X$ is a perfect (that is, none of its points is isolated) and compact metric space (in this case, the so-called alphabet where the shift is defined is uncountable), and endowed with a sub-exponential metric of the form~\eqref{metric}.